-At Murray State, McClinic was in charge of recruiting and academics, where she coached one all-conference, one Freshman of the Year honoree, and six Commissioner's Honor Roll nominees.
+At Murray State, McClinic was in charge of recruiting and academics, where she coached one all-conference player, one Freshman of the Year honoree and six Commissioner's Honor Roll nominees.

 Prior to arriving at MSU, McClinic spent three seasons as an assistant coach and recruiting coordinator at Pensacola State College.
 While at PSC, she coached a pair of First and Second Team All-Panhandle Conference players, six Academic All-Conference student-athletes and one Academic All-American.